Common Myths About EMDR Therapy (And What’s Actually True)

 EMDR therapy can sound a little mysterious from the outside.

-Maybe you’ve heard it involves moving your eyes back and forth or that it’s only for people with severe trauma.
-In reality, EMDR is an evidence-based approach that helps the brain and body process experiences that still carry residual distress or emotional charge.
+Maybe you’ve heard that EMDR involves moving your eyes back and forth, or that it’s only for people with severe trauma.
+Those ideas are common—but they don’t tell the full story.
+Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based therapy that helps release lingering distress in the mind and body that continues to show up in the present.

-Today we’ll explore some of the most common myths about EMDR therapy, what really happens in a session, and why so many people find it helpful for anxiety, trauma, and the lingering effects of stress.
+Below, we’ll walk through some of the most common myths about EMDR, what sessions are actually like, and why so many people find it helpful for anxiety, trauma, and ongoing stress.

 Table of Contents